Strategies for Improving Early Childhood Literacyby Becton Loveless

 Read with voice inflections

 It's been suggested that 93% percent of all communication is non-verbal (55% body language and 38% tone of voice.)
 The same holds true with ready.
-Meaning communicated through reading comes not only from the words themselves, but how the words are use.
+Meaning communicated through reading comes not only from the words themselves, but how the words are used.
 When reading with your infant or young child you should use voice inflections.
 Using voice inflections in your reading serves two purposes.
 First, voice inflections help children hear how reading should sound.
-They'll pick up on how your emphasize words and use voice inflections as hear you use them.
+They'll pick up on how you emphasize words and use voice inflections as they hear you use them.
 Second, using voice inflections as you read holds their attention and gets them excited about reading.
-It isn't necessary to exaggerate every word, but it useful to use voice infection whenever appropriate.
+It isn't necessary to exaggerate every word, but it is useful to use voice infection whenever appropriate.

 Hunt for letters

 If your child is a little older, doing a letter hunt with him from time to time is a great way to make story time fun while helping him begin to recognize and learn his letters.
 Teach your child a specific letter, like "A", or maybe use the first letter of his name "B" (for Brian) to make it interesting.
 Then have Brian search each page you read for the letter B. Count how many times he finds B on each page, then count how many times B appears in the story.
 Repeat this exercise for all the letters in the alphabet to improve your child's letter recognition and help lay a foundation for future success in reading.